harveyr/pmxbot-glossary/README.md

 * It enables somewhat automatic review of definitions as they are added or retrieved.
-* It creates "accidental" education: you'll learn stuff just sitting in a channel and watching the definitions scroll by.
+* It creates "accidental" education: you'll learn stuff just sitting in a channel and seeing the definitions scroll by.
-* Along those lines, it keeps the definitions in front of the eyes of the domain experts, maximizing the chances they will spot an obsolete, misguided, or missing entry.
+* It keeps the definitions in front of the eyes of the domain experts, maximizing the chances they will spot an obsolete, misguided, or missing entry.